SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/02-entity-structure.md

 | Decimal (rust_decimal::Decimal) | Decimal |
 | Vec&lt;u8&gt; | Binary |

-You can override the default mappings between Rust type and `ColumnType` by the `column_type` attribute.
+You can override the default mappings between a Rust type and `ColumnType` by the `column_type` attribute.

 ```rust
 #[sea_orm(column_type = "Text")]